-The article is built as follows.
-In Sect.~\ref{sec:definitions} we formulate the problem and sketch the main ideas.
+The article is structured as follows.
+In Sect.~\ref{sec:definitions}, we formulate the problem and sketch the main ideas.
 In Sect.~\ref{sec:diffusion.model}, we review the model of a Brownian motion of $N$ particles on the positive real line with a reflective wall at the origin and a drift towards this wall.
-The evolution of ranks in the stationary state of this model will serve as a prototype of Brownian reshuffling.
+The evolution of ranks in the stationary state of this model will serve as a prototype for Brownian reshuffling.
 Although the stationary state does not show apparent time dependence, the ranking undergoes a non-trivial evolution.
-In Sect.~\ref{sec:brownian} and develop an analytic method to calculate the overlap ratio for diffusion in one dimension.
+In Sect.~\ref{sec:brownian}, we develop an analytic method to calculate the overlap ratio for diffusion in one dimension.
 In Sect.~\ref{sec:steady}, we apply this method to derive the overlap ratio for the prototype model, that is, for diffusion on the half-axis with a constant drift.
 We perform an asymptotic analysis of the expression for the overlap ratio for an infinitely large number of particles.
 Therein, we derive expressions for the top-$n$ ranking with $n$ fixed, as well as in the limit $n\to\infty$.
-These results are compared with the discrete-time Brownian motion in Sect.~\ref{sec:num}.
-To highlight the universality of the results, we also compare them with the ranking statistics of other stochastic processes such as the Brownian motion with a position-dependent drift and a lower soft barrier, the geometric (multiplicative) Brownian motion, the Bouchaud-Mézard wealth distribution model~\cite{BM}, and Kesten processes~\cite{K,B}, see Sect.~\ref{sec:univ}.
-We also simulate diffusion in quadratic potential (Ornstein–Uhlenbeck process) and in logarithmic potential, which exhibit a different behaviour of the overlap ratio.
-In Sect.~\ref{sec:conclusions}, we summarise our findings and point out open problems that have arisen from our investigations.
-Some analytical considerations for the Brownian motion on the positive real line, the overlap ratio, and details of some asymptotic analysis calculation can be found in the Appendices~\ref{app:HK_derivation},~\ref{app:sum_rules} and~\ref{app:omega_large_n}, respectively.
+These results are compared with discrete-time Brownian motion in Sect.~\ref{sec:num}.
+To highlight the universality of the results, we also compare them with the ranking statistics of other stochastic processes, such as Brownian motion with a position-dependent drift and a lower soft barrier, geometric (multiplicative) Brownian motion, the Bouchaud-Mézard wealth distribution model~\cite{BM}, and Kesten processes~\cite{K,B}; see Sect.~\ref{sec:univ}.
+We also simulate diffusion in a quadratic potential (Ornstein–Uhlenbeck process) and in a logarithmic potential, which exhibit different behaviors of the overlap ratio.
+In Sect.~\ref{sec:conclusions}, we summarize our findings and point out open problems that have arisen from our investigations.
+Some analytical considerations for Brownian motion on the positive real line, the overlap ratio, and details of some asymptotic analysis calculations can be found in the Appendices~\ref{app:HK_derivation},~\ref{app:sum_rules}, and~\ref{app:omega_large_n}, respectively.